 Biological Resources: The project could potentially require pruning or removal of trees, including City street trees.
-Although unlikely, project implementation could result in indirect disturbance to nesting Swainson's hawk, other nesting raptors, and other native nesting birds, if present within the trees surrounding the Jesse M. Unruh Building or the City street trees adjacent to the project site.
-Project implementation could also result in indivertent disturbance to roosts or maternal colonies of common bat species or inadvertent exclusion of these bats, if present within the exterior or interior of the Unruh Building.
-Implementation of Mitigation Measures 4.11-1, 4.11-2, and 4.11-3 would reduce these impacts to a less-than-significant level because indirect disturbance to nesting raptors would be avoided; bat roosts and maternity colonies would be identified and bats would be excluded during construction activities; and City street trees would be protected or replaced.
+Although unlikely, project implementation could result in indirect disturbance to nesting Swainson's hawk, other nesting raptors, and other native nesting birds, if present within the City street trees adjacent to the project site.
+Project implementation could also result in inadvertent disturbance to roosts or maternal colonies of common bat species or inadvertent exclusion of these bats, if present within the exterior or interior of the building.
+Implementation of Mitigation Measures 4.11-1, 4.11-2, and 4.11-3 would reduce these impacts to a less-thansignificant level because indirect disturbance to nesting raptors would be avoided; bat roosts and maternity colonies would be identified and bats would be excluded during construction activities; and City street trees would be protected or replaced.